Lacunae The Wealth Gap · an interactive on U.S. wealth inequality

 Enter your net worth and age to see your exact position in the U.S. wealth distribution.

 Net worth = total assets minus total debts.
-Include home equity, retirement accounts, savings.
+Include home equity, retirement, savings.
 Subtract mortgage, student loans, other debts.

 Assets minus debts.
 Can be negative.